adras/Zero-K-MapEditing/README.md

 Right now there's no official release yet, since this is in a very early prototype stage.

+## Download
+Sorry, no downloads yet.
+Please see Build instructions on how to build it yourself

 ## Build instructions
 * Get Visual Studio e.g. Visual Studio Community Edition
 * Open Project/Solution -> MapCreationTool\MapCreationTool.sln